 Throughout the programme, traditional academic modules alternate with research seminars, discussions with academic staff and visiting researchers, and meetings with representatives from the financial markets.
 This ensures an integrated and concrete learning environment with strong connections to the real world.

 The programme is a perfect fit for individuals looking to enhance theoretical knowledge, quantitative and analytical skills and improve career opportunities in finance.
-It will make use of cutting-edge textbooks and materials published in the field.
+It makes use of cutting-edge textbooks and the latest research and materials published in the field.